-The University Information Security Office (UISO) is responsible for the overall direction of information security functions relating to Fordham University.
-Subscribe to our blog, Fordham SecureIT, follow us on Twitter (@FordhamSecureIT), and like our Facebook Page, for updates on recent phishing activity and other security issues affecting the Fordham community.
+Information Security and Assurance is responsible for the overall direction of information security functions relating to Fordham University.
+Subscribe to our blog, Fordham SecureIT, follow us on Twitter (@FordhamSecureIT), and like our Facebook page, for updates on recent phishing activity and other security issues affecting the Fordham community.

 Contact Information Security and Assurance directly at firstname.lastname@example.org.

 Risk management is everyone's responsibility.
 Lower your risk by taking our free, self-paced online information security awareness training for employees, Information Security Awareness.
 To access the courses, log in to the Portal: fordham.edu > My Apps > Academic > Terranova - Security Awareness.

 Information Security and Assurance, a division of the Office of Information Technology, manifests an environment where our partners are empowered to pursue innovation and effectively manage the associated risk.
-Guided by Fordham’s value of cura personalis, the UISO sits on the business side of the table in support of Fordham’s goals, analyzing information risk and information security, providing for the achievement of regulatory compliance aligned with the integrity of the University’s mission, and working diligently to deliver effective information security safeguards commensurate with the University’s naturally evolving risk appetite.
+Guided by Fordham’s value of cura personalis, the Information Security and Assurance sits on the business side of the table in support of Fordham’s goals, analyzing information risk and information security, providing for the achievement of regulatory compliance aligned with the integrity of the University’s mission, and working diligently to deliver effective information security safeguards commensurate with the University’s naturally evolving risk appetite.

 Ransomware: Online Security Threat